 In this step, rod slots (grooves in the granite) are cut and threaded rods are inserted into these grooves and encapsulated in high strength epoxy.
 When this process was studied, it was determined that this step increases the flexual strength of the countertop in that area by 400%.
 We should never be standing on our countertop, but I know I’m guilty of doing it to reach things in that high shelf, you wouldn’t want your stone cracking because this important step has been left out.

 It bears mentioning that natural stone is extremely strong, approximately five times more than concrete.
-Even though different stones have various working characteristics, once installed in your home, the stone will likely outlive any kitchen you install it in.
-Understanding these characteristics and working within them during fabrication is key to ensuring your finished project is made to stand the test of time and use.
+Even though different stones have various working characteristics, once installed in your Rockville, MD home, the stone will likely outlive any kitchen you install it in.
+Understanding these characteristics and working with them during fabrication is key to ensuring your finished project is made to stand the test of time and use.